CADNAD/Opartha/notes/worldInfo/Magic Systems/How Heraldry Works.md

     C -->|if able| D(Virus attacks the gene, if they succeed you become a Herald)
 ```

+# The virus

+The first Heralds are hit by the virus, they have no anti-bodies passed from food or parents so they fight the virus for longer making them stronger heralds.

+Humans first get the virus from animals and it is spread slowly that way

 # Types of Heralds

 ## Dark